Seeing the planet Saturn through a telescope is one of the biggest pleasures available to backyard astronomers.

 After opposition, the planet steadily falls into evening skies.
 By September, viewing is still great but Saturn sets a little after midnight.
 In November, Saturn sets at 9pm, but dark evenings will still let us get good views of her.

-To find out more detail on when Saturn is visible, check out our detailed guide to when the planets are visible in 2019.
+To find out more detail on when Saturn is visible, check out our detailed guide to when the planets are visible this year.

 How To Find Saturn In A Telescope